Gardening Bohemia: Bloomsbury Women Outdoors - Garden Museum

 In contrast to this sociable sanctuary, from 1919, Virginia Woolf found solace in her garden at Monk’s House, a 16th century cottage in Rodmell, Sussex with three quarters of an acre.
 Although her husband, writer Leonard Woolf, was the more green-fingered of the pair, Woolf’s garden became a creative inspiration as well as a therapeutic site during intense periods of convalescence.
 Woolf wrote most of her best known novels in a hut next to the apple orchard; the manuscript of her 1929 essay A Room of One’s Own will be among the literary materials displayed in the exhibition.

 Woolf was a regular visitor to the colour-themed garden ‘rooms’ at Sissinghurst Castle cultivated by Vita Sackville-West, who had become her lover in the 1920s.
-Influenced by travels across Persia and making her first large scale garden at Long Barn in Kent, Sissinghurst’s gardens became Sackville-West’s sanctuary and the focus for collaboration with her husband, the diplomat and writer Harold Nicholson.
+Influenced by travels across Persia and making her first large scale garden at Long Barn in Kent, Sissinghurst’s gardens became Sackville-West’s sanctuary and the focus for collaboration with her husband, the diplomat and writer Harold Nicolson.
 In his words, the gardens were ‘an escape from the world’, and they provided the stimulus for much of Sackville-West’s poetry and her garden writing.

 Woolf also often visited Charleston, the nearby farmhouse and studio shared by her sister Vanessa Bell and her partner, fellow Bloomsbury group artist Duncan Grant.
 The garden at Charleston, designed in 1918 by the artist Roger Fry, was filled with flowers which Bell and Grant loved to paint.
 The house was a gathering place for friends of the Bloomsbury group, a hub of experimental thinking, art, gardening and writing.